oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.1.6 Contradicting Product Status

-It must be tested that the same Product ID is not member of contradicting product status groups.
+For each item in `/vulnerabilities` it must be tested that the same Product ID is not member of contradicting product status groups.
+The sets formed by the contradicting groups within one vulnerability item must be pairwise disjoint.

 Contradiction groups are: